A moment-matching metric for latent variable generative models: Introduction

 The technique we propose is fast to compute, works for a wide range of models and is built upon a rigorous mathematical formulation.
 It provides a new way to compare multiple models or regularize them and behaves similarly to previously used heuristic techniques.

-In the next section, we establish the family of latent variable models suited for this metric.
-After we discuss related work in section \ref{rewo}, we discuss the moments estimators used in section \ref{moes}.
-In section \ref{mega}, we present our metric and its implementation and next we demonstrate how it performs on simple examples in section \ref{expe1}.
-We then introduce the framework for the application of our metric for regularization in section \ref{regu} and we demonstrate how it behaves as a regularizer in section \ref{expe2}.
+In the next section, we establish the family of latent variable models that this metric was designed for.
+We then discuss related work in section \ref{rewo} and we introduced the moment estimators used in section \ref{moes}.
+In section \ref{mega}, we present our metric and its implementation and next we demonstrate how it performs for model evaluation on simple examples in section \ref{expe1}.
+We then introduce the framework for the application of our metric for regularization in section \ref{regu} and we demonstrate how it behaves as regularizer in section \ref{expe2}.
 Finally, we discuss the limitations of our approach in section \ref{limit} before some concluding remarks in section \ref{conc}.

-\section{Latent variable generative models}
+\section{Latent Variable Generative Models}